 Dr. Gerber has dedicated her career to delivering better care where it is needed most, by expanding equitable access to evidence-based treatments for multi-system youth and their families across education, child welfare, and the juvenile and criminal justice systems.

 Her policy and research work has focused on using clinical data to ensure appropriate and effective service delivery, treatment engagement, and positive outcomes for children, youth, and their families.
-In San Francisco, she was part of the team developing a shared youth database across Child Welfare, the school district, and the Department of Children and Families and Mental Health to keep children in school, at home, and out of trouble.
+In San Francisco, she was part of the team that developed a shared youth database across behavioral health, child welfare, the school district, and juvenile justice to keep children and teens in school, at home and living their best lives.

 In addition, Dr. Gerber was one of the founders of the trauma-informed systems movement in San Francisco, which works to support organizations and communities working together to understand, respond to, and heal trauma.

 Dr. Gerber is the recipient of and served as the principal investigator for multiple grant awards from the Center for Healthcare Strategies (CHCS), NIH, SAMHSA, and the United States Department of Justice.
 She is committed to expanding access to children’s mental health services by recruiting diverse clinicians into the field and training the next generation of children’s behavioral health leaders.

 - Director, Mental Health Services, Kaiser Permanente, San Rafael CA

 - Director, Behavioral Health Services, UCSF Benioff Children’s Hospital, Oakland, CA